Generic selectors

 How to get Brighton tickets

-The standard way to get Brighton tickets play is via the club’s official ticket portal at tickets.brightonandhovealbion.com
+The standard way to get Brighton tickets to play is via the club’s official ticket portal at tickets.brightonandhovealbion.com

 However, as with most other Premier League clubs, demand generally exceeds supply.